 - Lodieska Stockbridge Vaughn: To provide a fellowship for a graduate student whose record at Rice shows evidence of outstanding achievement and promise.
-Four or five awards are usually given. - Mellon Graduate Research Seminar: The Mellon Graduate Research Seminar provides an opportunity to apply for a research stipend of approximately \$6,900 as well as conference funding upon completion.
-One must have passed Comprehensive Exams and have research interest fitting with seminar topic to qualify.
+Four or five awards are usually given university-wide. - Mellon Graduate Research Seminar: The Mellon Graduate Research Seminar provides an opportunity to apply for a research stipend of approximately \$6,900 as well as conference funding upon completion.Students should preferably in their third or fourth year of study..
 Applications are through the Humanities Research Center in the spring semester for the following academic year and require a one-page statement of research interest and a one-page CV.
 See http://hrc.rice.edu/seminars for further information. - James T. Wagoner Fellow- Foreign Study Scholarships: Applicant is expected to enroll in a foreign university or conduct research in a foreign country.
-Funding ranges from \$3,500-15,000 and is related to the scholar's projected expenses for a year, semester, or summer.
+Funding ranges from \$3,500-\$15,000 and is related to the scholar's projected expenses for a year, semester, or summer.